Insight

 Plan the multilingual path more carefully

-See multilingual law firm websites for Dailo’s service approach, read Should a law firm website be multilingual? for the commercial decision framework, use Which law firm pages should be translated first? for rollout priorities, and review intake and conversion page design if the contact pathway is the weak point rather than the service-page copy itself.
+See multilingual law firm websites for Dailo’s service approach, read Should a law firm website be multilingual? for the commercial decision framework, use Which law firm pages should be translated first? for rollout priorities, review intake and conversion page design if the contact pathway is the weak point rather than the service-page copy itself, and explore technical SEO for law firms if multilingual rollout is being layered onto a messy or duplicated site structure.